Resorts Casino Hotel

 Resorts Casino Hotel is a hotel and casino in Atlantic City, New Jersey.
-Resorts was the first casino hotel in Atlantic City, becoming the first legal casino outside of Nevada in the United States, when it opened on May 26, 1978.
+Resorts brought gaming to Atlantic City in 1978 as the first American casino outside Nevada when it opened in 1978.
 The resort completed an expansion in 2004, adding the 27-story Rendezvous Tower, and underwent renovations in 2011, converting the resort to a Roaring Twenties theme.

 The Resorts site was originally occupied by two three-story wooden Quaker rooming houses, The Chalfonte House and The Haddon House.

 History

 First hotels on the site

 The Chalfonte House was built in 1868 by Elisha and Elizabeth Roberts.
-They had purchased a plot of land at North Carolina Avenue and Pacific Avenue from John DaCosta for $6500.00.
+They had purchased a plot of land at North Carolina Avenue and Pacific Avenue from John DaCosta for $6,500.
 The hotel was constructed during the winter for a cost of $21,000 and could accommodate 140 guests.
 They named the hotel for Chalfont St Giles, the town in Buckinghamshire where William Penn is buried.
 The Chalfonte House was expanded and moved oceanward twice, in 1879 and 1889.

 The Haddon House was opened across the street, on the current Resorts site, by Samuel and Susanna Hunt in 1869.
 They named the hotel for the Quaker family who had founded Haddonfield, New Jersey.
 It was sold to Leeds & Lippincott in 1890.
 In 1896, they rebuilt The Haddon House at a cost of $200,000, naming the new, larger hotel "Haddon Hall".

 Henry Leeds bought The Chalfonte House in 1900 and constructed a modern hotel on the site, the Chalfonte Hotel.
-This eight-story $1 million brick building, Atlantic City's first "skyscraper", was designed by architect Addison Hutton (1834—1916), and opened its doors to guests on July 2, 1904.
+This eight-story, $1 million brick building, Atlantic City's first skyscraper, was designed by architect Addison Hutton (1834—1916), and opened its doors to guests on July 2, 1904.